 - Currently, New York commercial laws do not provide for any fallback provisions in the case of the cessation of LIBOR.
-New York lawmakers were expected to amend their laws, as recommended by the ARRC, by May to accommodate for the LIBOR transition.
-Many LIBOR-related financial contracts will fall into limbo without such legislation.
+New York lawmakers were expected to amend their laws, as recommended by the ARRC, by May 2020 to accommodate for the LIBOR transition.
+Many LIBOR-related financial contracts will fall into limbo without such legislation, creating litigious turmoil.
 However, this new legislative change was taken off the docket as New York lawmakers in Albany became preoccupied with COVID-19 and racial-justice issues.
 On October 27th, 2020, New York State Senator Kevin Thomas, the chair of the state’s Senate Consumer Protection Committee, introduced a bill that would establish a fallback benchmark tied to USD LIBOR, based on the recommendations by the Federal Reserve Board, the New York Fed, and the ARRC.
 This bill, which does not currently have a sponsor in the legislature’s lower house, must make it through both chambers and then signed by the governor to become law.

 The transition from LIBOR is an undertaking which many will need specialized expert support.
 The AEGIS Interest Rate Advisory team is available to provide the guidance needed with these transition related concerns as well as with all interest rate risk and hedging related needs.